MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/smtp-addresses.md

 **Applies to**: Outlook

-The format of SMTP e-mail addresses is defined in RFC 822.
+The format of SMTP email addresses is defined in RFC 822.
 MAPI components should handle any address that complies with that standard.
 However, there is a particular form of RFC 822 address that best encodes MAPI addresses:

  _display-name_ **\<** _email-address_ **\>**